 integration with erp systems

-1. Migration.
-Under this eCommerce ERP integration pattern, data from one system are automatically migrated to another system.
+• Migration.
+Under this eCommerce ERP integration method, data from one system is automatically migrated to another system.
 This reduces the load on the source system and can affect your expenses if you pay for the on-demand third-party services.

-2. Broadcast.
-Under the broadcast pattern, there is a one-way data flow from the main module to multiple systems.
-The data transfer takes place in real-time – once the main module gets updated data, it transfers the data to other systems.
+• Broadcast.
+Under the broadcast method, there is a one-way data flow from the main module to multiple systems.
+The data transfer takes place in real time – once the main module gets fresh data, it transfers the data to other systems.

-3. Aggregation.
-This pattern works oppositely to the broadcast pattern.
+• Aggregation.
+This method works oppositely to the broadcast method.
 Under aggregation, data from multiple modules is transferred to a single location.

-4. Correlation.
-In some aspects, correlation resembles the broadcast pattern.
-This pattern is active when the datasets are shared equally between 2 targeted systems.
+• Correlation.
+To some extent, the correlation resembles the broadcast pattern.
+This method allows the datasets to be shared equally between two targeted systems.

 1. Build an ERP system or find an external ERP vendor that offers secure and client-centered services at a reasonable price.

-2. Make sure that the vendor provides users with all the necessary features that your business needs.
+2. Make sure that the vendor provides businesses with all the necessary features that you need.

-3. When you decide on the ERP software, choose among the ERP integration methods and the pattern for ERP implementation.
+3. When you decide on the ERP software, choose among the ERP integration methods and develop an effective strategy for ERP integration.

 5. Set up the data flow algorithm that will determine the rules for the interaction between the two systems.

-6. Set up the interaction logic for all data pipes and data fields to standardize the data exchange process.
+6. Set up the interaction logic for all data pipes and data fields to unify the data exchange process.

 7. Automate the data flow and configure the frequency of synchronization.